bloominstituteoftechnology/Lambda-Hello/CraigB.md

-My name is Craig Bourne.
+My name is not Craig Bourne.

-Three words that describe me are tall, calm, and determined.
+Three words that describe me are loud, short, and impulsive.

-My favorite hobby is playing guitar.
-I have been playing for 18 years.
+My favorite hobby is playing dancing.
+I like Flamenco dancing the most.